-TensorFlow Alternatives is nothing but a deep learning library which is most famous in today’s era.
+TensorFlow Alternatives is nothing but a deep learning library that is most famous in today’s era.
 To improve the search engine and give fast response to users query Google uses deep learning and AI concepts.

 Let us see one real-life example.

 If you type any word i.e keyword in Google search engine it will show some related searches for that keyword, in other words, it simply gives some suggestions for the next word.
-To give that suggestion to a user for their searches they have to use machine learning concepts to improve the efficiency.
+To give that suggestion to a user for their searches they have to use machine learning concepts to improve efficiency.

 Google doesn’t contain large databases to give that automatic suggestion rather it contains some massive computers to give those suggestions, here TensorFlow will come in the picture.

 Tensorflow is a library which enables machine learning and artificial intelligence to improve the search engine efficiency.